Royal Mail label printer setup: 6x4 Click & Drop guide [2026]

 • Borderless enlargement

-Those options can be helpful for photos or office documents.
-For shipping labels, they often shrink the barcode or push the address block out of alignment.
+Those options can help with office documents.
+For shipping labels, they often shrink the barcode or push the address block toward the edge.

 Click & Drop printer settings to check

-Royal Mail Click & Drop is commonly used by UK sellers to buy and print labels.
-The exact screens can change, so avoid memorising one old screenshot.
-Instead, check the output format and printer settings every time you set up a new workstation, printer or browser.
+Royal Mail Click & Drop screens can change, so do not rely on one old screenshot.
+Check the output format and printer settings whenever you set up a new printer, workstation or browser.

 Choose a thermal friendly label format where available